hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

       unless `path` is configured.

       - `path` (`string: /vault/userconfigs`) -
-      Name of the path where a configMap or secret are mounted.
-If none specified the volume will be mounted to `/vault/userconfig/<name of volume>`.
+      Name of the path where a configMap or secret is mounted.
+If not specified the volume will be mounted to `/vault/userconfig/<name of volume>`.

         ```yaml